How to use PromptDog with your iPad

 Okay, I hope this helps.
 Employing an iPad as your display monitor is definitely doable and offers an affordable alternative to purchasing all-in-one professional teleprompter hardware.

-This formula is so reliably effective even the biggest ad agencies use it as their go-to game plan, yet costs nothing to execute.
+This formula is so reliably effective that even the biggest ad agencies use it as their go-to game plan, yet costs nothing to execute.

-All that coming to your inbox manyana!
+All that coming to your inbox soon!

 Author: Gary Elley